Admissions

 • What are the required English language qualifications?

-• Are there any “native speakers” among the faculty, i.e., faculty members for who English is their mother tongue?
+• Are there any “native speakers” among the faculty, i.e., faculty members for whom English is their mother tongue?

-Yes, several of our permanent faculty are scholars from the US and Mexico.
-Additionally, every semester we host visiting professors from the US and European countries, under the Fulbright Distinguished Scholar Program and bilateral exchange agreements with other universities.
+Yes, several of our permanent faculty are scholars from the United States and Mexico.
+Additionally, we host visiting professors from the United States and European countries every semester, under the Fulbright Distinguished Scholar Program and bilateral exchange agreements with other universities.

 • Is all instruction in English?

-Correct; all the classes at the ASC are in English.
+• Yes, all classes at the ASC are in English.

 • When should I apply for housing?